nitk-nest/NeST/examples/topology-helpers/README.md

-This program is similar to `dumbbell-basic-example.py` available in `examples/topology-helpers`, the only difference is that we have shown how the address family used can be changed from the default of IPv6 to IPv4, how FRR logging can be enabled, and how interface attributes like bandwidth, delay and qdisc (along with qdisc parameters) can be changed.
-Note that three packages:
-`Experiment`, `Flow` and `DumbbellHelper` are imported in this program.
+This program is similar to `dumbbell-basic-example.py` available in `examples/topology-helpers`, the only difference is that we have shown how the address family used can be changed from the default of IPv6 to IPv4, how FRR logging can be enabled, how OSPF dynamic routing on the routers can be disabled, and how interface attributes like bandwidth, delay and qdisc (along with qdisc parameters) can be changed.
+Note that three packages: `Experiment`, `Flow` and `DumbbellHelper` are imported in this program.

 <!-- The below snippet will render example code in docs website -->
 <!-- #DOCS_INCLUDE: dumbbell-custom-config.py -->